 CEOs typically operate with a high-level vision of the company, understanding the basics of each department without deep insight into day-to-day operations.
 So as your company’s leader, you may have signed off on the overall marketing strategy and budget, but you probably don’t have a true understanding of how the marketing team thinks and works on a daily basis.
 While it may not make sense for you to be involved in the daily operations of your marketing department, it is important to better understand how your marketing employees work best in order to truly help them succeed.

-As part of its State of Marketing Technology 2016 study, Walker Sands Communications surveyed more than 300 marketers from entry-level employees to CMOs about the technology they use at work.
+As part of its, Walker Sands Communications surveyed more than 300 marketers from entry-level employees to CMOs about the technology they use at work.
 The report finds marketers are incredibly tech-savvy, but they also feel they aren’t provided with the technology they need to do their jobs effectively.
 And in many cases, marketers are frustrated because they’re running into internal obstacles and a lack of executive buy-in for tech investment.

 While your employees are smart and resourceful enough to get the job done with outdated technology, your marketing department as a whole will not reach its full potential without the tools it needs to be successful.
 As the CEO, it’s important for your to understand their needs and wants, and communicate with them in a way that acknowledges their concerns and values their priorities.